rd16395p/Detecting-Eye-LesionMircoaneursyms/README.md

 # Detecting Eye Lesions - Mircoaneursyms

-This was a six month project to attempt to improve on the current models to be used for Mircoaneursym detection, using a deep cnn that was created.
+This is a six month project to attempt to improve on the current models to be used for Mircoaneursym detection, using a deep cnn that was created.
 The database DIARETDB1 was used in this case.

 This repo also contains a sample research poster, named Improvement on the task...ppt and the final presentation for the class.